oc-cwl/oc-cwl.github.io/chap/notes.md

 [4] The astral plane.

-[5] Known to Theosophists as Fohat, the force of which all the physical plane forces—electricities—are differentiations.
+[5] Known to Theosophists as Fohat, the force of which all the physical plane forces — electricities — are differentiations.

 [6] When Fohat "digs holes in space."